kosivantsov/omegat-plugin-colorthememanager/README.md

 My gratitude also goes to [Hiroshi Miura](https://github.com/miurahr) and [Briac Pilpré](https://github.com/briacp) for crafting plenty of fantastic OmegaT plugins that serve as my personal inspiration—and my first go-to place for perfectly legal, shameless code stealing.
 I'm eternally thankful, dudes!

-Thank you also to Dmitri Prihodko for implementing a [similar thing in Pascal/Lazarus](https://sourceforge.net/projects/omegat-color-schemes-manager).
-I can't get that thing to work any more, but now there's no need to.
 Thank you also to Dmitri Prihodko for implementing a similar thing in [similar thing in Pascal/Lazarus](https://sourceforge.net/projects/omegat-color-schemes-manager).
 I couldn't get his gizmo running these days, but now I don't even need to!

 ## Support/Coffee